jhannah-netlify/notes.jays.net/content/blog/health/health.md

 * amoxicillin-clavulanate 875-125 mg tablet #13
 * amoxicillin-clavulanate 875-125 mg tablet #14 (prescription finished)

+### Thu Dec 18

+Uh-oh.
+Bit into a slice of pizza on my right side and thought I cracked a tooth!
+That's never happened to me before.
+Carefully swallowed, checked.
+Huh. no pain, really, just a mild pressure sensation right where the above sinus infection(?) got me...
+Can floss and brush and push on all teeth without pain.

+Next morning I can still feel a hint of the sensation.
+Still flossing, brushing, no pain.
+Fluke red pepper flake wedged between molars temporarily?
+It'll be an interesting story to tell at my next regular cleaning appointment in Feb.

 ## Epilogue
 Doctor says everything is going to be OK.
 Chase squirrels, lots of naps, snacks.